-In yesterday’s blog, I talked about arthritis and came up with one or two suggestions on how to help address problems associated with the condition.
+I’ve talked about arthritis and have come up with one or two suggestions on how to help address problems associated with the condition.
 I will now go on to look at these in more detail.

 To identify and avoid allergens, we must first test for allergies, because sometimes the pain we experience comes from the food that we eat.
-The most effective test is called an ‘IgG ELISA’ test, which takes a finger prick, blood sample.
+The most effective test is called an ‘IgG ELISA’ test that takes a finger prick, blood sample.

-Foods are then reintroduced one at a time, leaving 24 hours in between each introduction with a close monitor for any reaction of newly introduced foods.
-Hopefully finding out what the culprit foods are, may lead to less pain and inflammation.
+Foods are then reintroduced one at a time, leaving 24 hours in between each introduction, with a close monitor for any reaction of newly introduced foods.
+Finding out what the culprit foods are, may lead to less pain and inflammation.

 Both tests should be done under the supervision of a Nutritional Therapist or someone who deals with allergies, so that the necessary support is given.
-They would also be able to supervise a diet that would compensate for those foods taken out because of allergens.
+They would also supervise a diet that would compensate for the foods taken out because of allergens.